Breadcrumb

 We do not lead programs in which participants are required or pressured to attend.
 Voluntary participation is crucial to participant ownership.
 It empowers people to use their voice when they feel their opinions will be heard and taken seriously, and when they are ready to do so.
 We ask that every participant who chooses to attend be committed to the stated intentions of the project.
 When that free commitment is absent, it can drain energy from the engagement and cloud its intention.

-We train stakeholders to facilitate Reflective Structured Dialogue in a manner that is responsive to participants’ emerging needs and interests.
+We train stakeholders in our Reflective Structured Dialogue framework in a manner that is responsive to participants’ emerging needs and interests.
 Our commitments to collaboration and transparency are evident in the way we teach facilitation.
 We engage participants in the ongoing planning process, encouraging them to remain open and flexible throughout the process.

-We continue to partner with communities as they navigate difficult conversations, empower community engagement, and address systems and patterns of conversation that had previously gone unnoticed.
+We support partners as they shift norms, navigate difficult conversations, reduce polarization, and address dysfunctional systems.
 Over time, healthier approaches to public discussion and communication about differences will become part of a community’s DNA.
 This capacity manifests in the space between a question and answer, in the agenda for meetings, in the flyers for a town hall meeting.
 It becomes part of the culture of a community as people lean into the possibilities of pluralism without succumbing to relativism.

 Communities become more cohesive as people shift to share some of the weight of discomfort that comes from having to adapt to fit in.
 They belong to each other and create their future together.
 When difficult moments arise, they come together to navigate those challenges with greater resilience, trust, and understanding.